 Figure 4 shows the result of this setup with a one ohm resistor connected across the CUT binding posts.
 In Figure 5, a 100 µF tantalum capacitor is being measured for ESR.

 Most projects hit a snag or two along the way, and so did this one.
 If you look carefully, you may spot a small inconsistency between the photo of the printed circuit board in Figure 3 and the ExpressPCB layout file included in the online files.
 This is the result of an initial design goof on my part, which required me to cut a couple of PCB traces and re-locate components R7 and C4.
-I revised the PCB layout after the fact, and the ExpressPCB layout file at the article link has these corrections and agrees with the schematic.
+I revised the PCB layout after the fact, and the ExpressPCB layout file in the downloads has these corrections and agrees with the schematic.

 This meter is — in principle — suitable for checking a capacitor’s ESR without removing it from the equipment it’s connected to.
 The impedance of the surrounding circuitry is normally much higher than the ESR being measured, and the voltage developed across the CUT is quite small: less than 100 millivolts — much too low to switch on any semiconductor junctions in the vicinity.
 Power to the equipment should be off, of course, and the ESR meter should probably be running off an isolated power source like a 9V battery.
 I have not tried this type of measurement myself, but I see no reason why it would not be successful.